 Also pay attention and check if anything has spilled on them.
 If it looks contaminated, move on!!

-3. What’s the best way to take apart a pallet?
+3. How to take apart a wood pallet?

 There are many articles and videos on different ways to disassemble a pallet.